openhwgroup/core-v-mcu/docs/doc-src/clocking_architecture.rst

 --------
 The CORE-V-MCU is driven by a single primary reference clock, ``ref_clk_i``, which is assumed to be **10 MHz**.
-From this reference the on-chip clock generation block synthesizes two independent clock domains:
+From this reference the on-chip clock generation block — a single ``apb_pll`` instance wrapping the ``PLL18_TOP`` PLL macro — synthesizes one high-speed clock and derives the following clock domains from it with independent programmable post-dividers:

 - **SoC clock** (``soc_clk``) drives the CV32E40P core complex, the L2/TCDM and
   APB interconnects, the SoC peripherals and control logic, the debug subsystem, and the system-clock side of the uDMA subsystem.
-- **Peripheral clock** (``per_clk``) is the source clock for the uDMA subsystem, from which the individual peripheral clocks (UART, SPI/QSPI, I2C, I2S, SDIO, CAM) are derived.  ``per_clk`` is also exported as ``slow_clk_o``.
+- **Peripheral clock** (``per_clk``) is the source clock for the uDMA subsystem, from which the individual peripheral clocks (UART, SPI/QSPI, I2C, I2S, SDIO, CAM) are derived.
+- **Cluster / eFPGA clock** (``cluster_clk``) is supplied to the eFPGA subsystem.

+Because all three domains are derived from the same PLL output (``CLKO``) by separate post-dividers, their frequencies are programmable but harmonically related to a common synthesized clock; they are *not* produced by independent PLLs.

-In addition, the reference clock itself is routed (after division) to the timer resources so that timekeeping is independent of the PLL-synthesized domains.
+In addition, the reference clock is divided down by a dedicated divider to produce a low-speed reference clock that is routed to the timer and event resources, so that timekeeping is independent of the high-speed synthesized domains.
+Separately, the device's ``slow_clk_o`` output is driven directly from ``ref_clk_i`` (the undivided reference) in ``safe_domain``.

 :ref:`Clock Tree Diagram` shows the complete clock tree from the primary input to the major subsystems and peripherals.